fenwk0/angular-course/README.md

 - Angular extebds HTML with tags
 - React is jsx which looks like HTML but compiles to html
 - Pollfill is supporting old browser i.e. Polyfill
+- enable ECMA6 in IntelliJ so that code in text is parsed

 ## Useful links